 A relatively large number of people in Bolivar telecommute to their jobs.
 Overall, about 11.70% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small village, Bolivar doesn't have a public transportation system that people use for their commute.
+Bolivar is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Bolivar is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.84% of adults 25 and older in the village have at least a bachelor's degree.